-As summer comes to a close, you might be thinking about hanging up the lawn care tools until spring rolls back around.
-But surprisingly, autumn is the ideal season to prepare your lawn for the chilly months ahead.
-In fact, if you put in the time to care for and clean up your yard this fall, you’ll be greeted by a lush and green lawn come springtime.
+As summer wraps up, you may think you’ve been relieved of your lawn care duties until after winter.
+However, autumn is actually the ideal season to prepare your lawn for the chilly months ahead.
+Put in the time to clean up your yard this fall, and you’ll be greeted by a lush, green lawn come springtime.

-So, what sort of TLC does your yard need now to look its best next year?
-Follow our fall yard cleanup and maintenance checklist to learn everything you need to know.
+What sort of TLC does your yard need now to look its best next year?
+Follow our fall yard cleanup checklist to learn everything you need to do.

-8 Fall Yard Care Tasks to Tackle Before Winter
+8 Easy Fall Yardwork Tasks to Tackle Before Winter

 1. Remove Any Debris